akrichikov/gauge/README.md

 pip install gauge-llm
 ```

-Before using Gauge, ensure to set your HUGGINGFACE_TOKEN environment variable, your REPLICATE_API_TOKEN, and import the `openai` library and set your `.api_key`.
+Before using Gauge, set your HUGGINGFACE_TOKEN environment variable, your REPLICATE_API_TOKEN, and import the `openai` library and set your `.api_key`.

 ```python
 import os